Things To Do In Maui At No Cost:

 SIT UNDER THE BANYAN TREE

 In Lahaina, relax and watch the tourists and the locals any day.
-See art and meet artists there weekends from 9 AM to 5 PM.
+People-watching here is one of my favorite free things to do in Maui.
+You can also see art and meet artists on weekends here from 9 AM to 5 PM.

 OLD COURTHOUSE BUILDING

 In Lahaina, behind Banyan Tree.
 Includes Lahaina Visitors Center (open every day 9-5), art gallery, and old jail.

 - Friday night is art night in Lahaina.
 That evening, or any day, walk through the numerous galleries there.
 The Lahaina Visitors Center (in the Old Courthouse behind the Banyan Tree) has a flyer with a map of Lahaina’s art galleries with names of the artists featured in each.

 - WOW = Wailea On Wednesdays.
 Wednesday evening, or any day, see the art in galleries at the Shops at Wailea shopping center.